rbertolusso/intubate/README.md

 #### Logo of `intubate`
 The logo of `intubate` is: **`<||>`**.
 It corresponds to an **intuBorder**.
 I have not found it in a Google search as of 2016/08/08.
 I intend to use it as a visual identification of `intubate`.
-If you know of it having being in use before, please let me know, and I will change it.
+If you know of it having being in use before this date in any software related project, please let me know, and I will change it.

-#### Names
+#### Names used
-intuBorder(s) and intubOrder(s), as of 2016/08/08, only has been found, on Google, in a snippet of code for the name of a variable (intUBorder) (http://www.office-loesung.de/ftopic246897_0_0_asc.php).
+*intuBorder(s)* and *intubOrder(s)*, as of 2016/08/08, only has been found, on Google, in a snippet of code for the name of a variable (`intUBorder`) (http://www.office-loesung.de/ftopic246897_0_0_asc.php) that would mean something like an "integer upper border".
+There is also an `intLBorder` for the lower border.

-intuBag(s), as of 2016/08/08, seems to be used for a small bag for bikes (InTuBag) (https://felvarrom.com/products/intubag-bike-tube-bag-medium-blue-inside?variant=18439367751), but not for anything software related.
+*intuBag(s)*, as of 2016/08/08, seems to be used for a small bag for bikes (InTuBag) (https://felvarrom.com/products/intubag-bike-tube-bag-medium-blue-inside?variant=18439367751), but not for anything software related.

+*intubate*, as of 2016/08/08, seems to be used related to the medical procedure, perhaps also by the oil pipeline industry (at least "entubar" in Spanish is more general than the medical procedure), but not for software related projects.

 I intend to use "intubate", "<||>", "intuBorder", "intubOrder(s)", "intuBag(s)", and other derivations starting with "intu", in relation to the use and promotion of "intubate" for software related activities.

-Down the line I intend to register them as trademarks.
+Down the line I intend to register the names and logo as trademarks.

 ### Entries by date
+At this point you may have an idea if `intubate` is or not for you.
+If you elect to continue reading, please be warned that my style or writing may or may not be of your liking.
+Most of what follows is for my personal amusement.

 #### 2016/08/05
 * Core of the interface function (now called `intubate`) should be finished.